-400 We found that the areas of cultivated pastures identified through remote sensing were comparable to the areas of cultivated pastures reported in government statistics for Qinghai and Tibet (e.g. Li and Wang, 2017).
-For example, in 2021, the year for which we trained the RF binary classification model for cultivated pastures on the Tibetan Plateau, we mapped 1.57 Mha cultivated pastures in Qinghai and Tibet, while the area of cultivated pastures in 2017 reported in the government statistics was 1.640 Mha.
-We used the statistics data of cultivated pastures in 2017 because it was the closest year in which the statical caliber used by the annual China Pratacultural Statistics agreed with our definition of cultivated pastures.
+We found that the areas of cultivated pastures identified through remote sensing were comparable to the areas of cultivated pastures reported in government statistics for Qinghai and Tibet (e.g., Li and Wang, 2017).
+For example, in 2021, the year for which we trained the RF binary classification model for cultivated pastures on the Tibetan Plateau, we mapped 1.57 Mha of cultivated pastures in Qinghai and Tibet, while the area of cultivated pastures in 2017 reported in the government statistics was 1.640 Mha.
+We used the statistics data of cultivated pastures for 2017 because this was the year in which the statical caliber used by the annual China Pratacultural Statistics agreed most closely with our definition of cultivated pastures.